Poop-fish/Basic-NotePad-Texteditor/README.md

 just type out your code and click run (only works with Python) and not terminal base games beacuse as of right now any code that promts u to type in output terminal will crash the app. i.e a termnal calcultor or number guessing game using the terminal and so on but it will run full python code like making a app with tkinter and so on\ i have made a mini pygame window with a object moving in it so you can make stuff you the code executer

 ## Terminal Widget
-you should be able to use all basic windwo command like
+you should be able to use all basic window commands like
 - dir
 - time /t
 - date /t
 and so on

-if u want to customize backgroun and texk of termnial juts use these commands
+if u want to customize background and text of termnial just use these commands
 - set bgcolor blue
 - set fgcolor red